XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: Introduction

 \section{Introduction}

 Galaxy clusters, encompassing dark matter, hot gas, and galaxies, are the universe's most massive gravitationally bound structures.
 During cluster mergers, which release gravitational energy on the scale of $10^{64}\,{\rm erg}$, the gas experiences significant and rapid transformations.
 These changes are driven by the gas's collisional nature, leading to hydrodynamic compression, instabilities, and shocks.
-Consequently, this results in a shorter lifetime of the gas and non-linear variations in X-ray measurements.
+Consequently, this results in a shorter lifetime of the gas halo than that of the dark matter halo and non-linear variations in X-ray measurements.
 Although cluster mergers are intermittent events, such a non-linear increase, the so-called ``merger boosts'', affects both the thermal history and the cluster evolution \citep[e.g.][]{2001ApJ...561..621R}.

 An observational understanding of cluster mergers requires complementary multi-wavelength data of X-ray, Sunyaev-Zel'dovich, weak gravitational lensing (WL) analysis, optical, and radio \citep[e.g.][]{2019PASJ...71...79O,2021MNRAS.501.1701O} and their joint analysis to resolve their spatial structures sufficiently.
 One of the important observational techniques is weak gravitational lensing (WL) analysis, because the WL analysis enables us to map out projected mass distributions without any assumptions of dynamical states and mass models.
 Dark matter halos, which are a dominant mass component, survive longer than the gas halos during cluster mergers due to their collisionless nature.
 Therefore, even though X-ray surface brightness distributions are highly disturbed, the WL mass map can identify two mass components of merging clusters \citep[e.g.][]{2008PASJ...60..345O}.
 Furthermore, WL mass distribution enables us to deduce merger dynamics under the assumption of a point mass approximation, which is complementary to measuring the line-of-sight gas motion by superb high spectroscopic resolution of \texttt{Resolve} on board of {\it XRISM}.